Organisational Culture: The Edgar Schein Model

 7. Using the Schein Model to Create a Strong Organizational Culture

-Understanding the three levels of culture outlined in the Schein model is essential to create a strong organisational culture.
+Understanding the three levels of culture outlined in the Schein model is essential to creating a strong organisational culture.
 By focusing on each level, you can create a culture aligned with your business goals and values.

-- To create a strong culture, start by focusing on the visible aspects of your business, including the physical environment, the dress code, or the office layout.
+• Artifacts: To create a strong culture, start by focusing on the visible aspects of your business, including the physical environment, the dress code, or the office layout.
 Creating a workspace aligned with your business values creates a sense of community and shared purpose among your employees.

-- Next, it is crucial to nurture your company’s values and beliefs.
+• Espoused Values: Next, nurturing your company’s values and beliefs is crucial.
 We believe mainstream ideas on mission statement creation and empty slogans are ineffective.
 It is the small decisions and actions that leaders make every day that shape the group’s culture.

-- Finally, to create a strong organizational culture, it is crucial to focus on the deeply ingrained beliefs and values that guide the behaviour of your employees.
+• Basic Assumptions: Finally, to create a strong organizational culture, it is crucial to focus on the deeply ingrained beliefs and values that guide the behaviour of your employees.
 This focus includes reinforcing positive behaviour and constraining negative ones.
 Ultimately, actions and decisions that stand the test of time become assumptions taken for granted and only difficultly unlearned.

 8. Final Words